moosingin3space/cordova-vagrant-box/README.md

-Ionic Box
+Cordova Box
 =============================

-Ionic Box is a ready-to-go hybrid development environment for building mobile apps with Ionic, Cordova, and Android.
-Ionic Box was built to make it easier for developers to build Android versions of their app, and especially for Windows users to get a complete dev environment set up without all the headaches.
+Ionic Box is a ready-to-go hybrid development environment for building mobile apps with Cordova and Android.
+Cordova Box was built to make it easier for developers to build Android versions of their app, and especially for Windows users to get a complete dev environment set up without all the headaches.

-For iOS developers, Ionic Box won't do much for you right now unless you are having trouble installing the Android SDK, and Ionic Box cannot be used for iOS development for a variety of legal reasons (however, the `ionic package` command in beta will soon fix that).
+Cordova Box is a fork of [Ionic Box](https://github.com/driftyco/ionic-box).

 ### Installation